What type of content do you primarily create?

 Go to your iPhone's Home Screen.
 Find the Voice Memos app, which has an icon resembling a waveform within a black background.
 Tap on the memo app to open it.

-If you’re recording your own voice, hold your iPhone like you would during a phone call, or place it on a flat surface about 6–8 inches away from your face.
-If you're recording someone else or a group, put the iPhone on a flat surface 6–8 inches from them.
-Make sure the built-in microphone isn't blocked.
+For optimal audio quality, microphone positioning is crucial.
+If you're recording your own voice, hold your iPhone like you would during a phone call, or place it on a flat surface about 6–8 inches away from your face.
+For recording someone else or a group, put the iPhone on a flat surface 6–8 inches from them.
+Always ensure the built-in microphone isn't blocked by your hand, case, or other objects.

-Otherwise, follow the tips you’d use with any microphone to improve your audio quality: make sure you’re in a quiet room without a lot of echo or background noise.
-But if you can’t avoid it, don’t worry: there are ways to remove background noise later on.
+Otherwise, follow the tips you'd use with any microphone to improve your audio quality: record in a quiet room without echo or background noise, mute notifications or use airplane mode during recording, and avoid rustling or handling the phone while recording.
+If you can't avoid background noise, don't worry: there are ways to remove background noise later on.

 If you're trying to capture audio of participants who aren't in your same physical location, you can either instruct them on how to use Voice Memos and have them send you the file, or, ideally, use a remote audio recording tool instead.